After you apply

 2. Checking your application status

 Applicants may check their check your status online.
 Decisions on graduate applications are normally made within 2-3 months after an application deadline has passed unless otherwise stated on our website.
 The exact date will vary from program to program.
-If you have applied for admission to a research program, we would encourage you to contact potential supervisors in your area of interest after you apply.

 3. Deferring or withdrawing your application

-Upon submitting your application, you may defer it to another semester before a decision is made on your file.
+Upon submitting your application, you may defer it to another semester before a decision is made.
 You should consider deferring your application if you will not be able to commence graduate studies in the semester you applied for or applied for the wrong semester.
 All requests for deferrals should be made to gradapply@mun.ca (please reference your Memorial University student number).
 Please note that once an application is submitted, the program applied to cannot normally be adjusted.
 A new application is normally required to be considered for a different program of study.
 In exceptional cases where a program record is adjusted, those changes will not be reflected online but the applicant will be considered for the new graduate program.

 4. After a recommendation for admission (conditional and full admission)